 Water: Many almond paste recipes call for egg whites as a binder.
 Since this recipe is egg-free and uses powdered sugar, you'll need a little water to help you form the malleable dough.
 You could also use almond milk and may also be able to use an aquafaba egg – however, I haven't experimented with that.

 Liquid sweetener: Instead of powdered sugar, you can use agave syrup, rice malt syrup, or honey (not vegan).
-The amounts will change depending on which you use, so you just need to add enough to form a dough (add 1 tbsp then 1tsp at a time until it's the correct consistency).
+The amounts will change depending on which you use, so you just need to add enough to form a dough (add 1 tablespoon then 1tsp at a time until it's the correct consistency).
 If using a liquid sweetener, no additional water is needed, but I recommend including the pinch of salt!

 Almond extract: Though this isn't necessary, adding almond extract can pack in a ton of concentrated almond flavor and is often used in almond paste recipes.